 Mount Holyoke grants leaves of absence to students who wish to take time away from the College.
-There are various reasons it might be in a student’s best interest to consider some time away from her home college, including study abroad or at another domestic institution, family issues, health issues, the desire to travel without receiving academic credit, or simply the need for a break.
+There are various reasons it might be in your best interest to consider some time away, including study abroad or at another domestic institution, family issues, health issues, the desire to travel without receiving academic credit, or simply the need for a break.